poya-r/crypto-wallet-urls/README.md

 #### Requirements
 The adoption of this specification is ultimately dependant on wallet Apps and Websites to implement.
-Doing so will certainly give their users one more way of easily and confidently send crypto using their app and so attract more users to their app.
+Doing so will certainly give their users one more way of easily and confidently send crypto-currency using their app and so attract more users to their app.

 I intend to keep an up to date list of all wallet apps that have implemented this specification to make it easier for users to find them.

 #### Safety
-With crypto and online money transfer, there's always the issue of safety.
+With crypto-currencies and online money transfer, there's always the issue of safety.
 This method is inherently safe because of safety of the https protocol.
 As long as the wallets or any api adopting this specification requests the HTML content directly from the url (not through a third party library/entity), they can be sure that the data is not tampered with.